 I feel Peru and the government of Ica and Huacachina should find another way to share the dunes of Huacachina with the world.
 A sustainable way that puts less strains on the oasis itself and the dunes that surround it.

-Would you go sandboarding in Huacachina?
-Do you know a good way to visit the dunes of Huacachina and still experience the excitement I felt when visiting the dunes in a dune buggy?
-Would you dare to go sandboarding in Huacachina Peru?
+Would you take one of the Huacachina tours to go sandboarding in Huacachina?
+Do you know a good way to visit the dunes and still experience the excitement I felt when visiting the dunes in a dune buggy?
+Would you dare to go a Huacachina sandboarding advanture?
 Please share your opinions on this dilemma.